 For an integrated system of nature conservation, coordination of the environmental process as a process that takes place at many levels (religious, scientific, state, public and international) and the interaction of all members and organisations is necessary.
 The problem of such coordination is enhanced by the fact that humanity does not use the potential of globalisation and internationalisation (the process of the exchange of scientific data between the most developed countries is not fully implemented).
-One of the possible approaches to solving the problem of coordinating environmental activities as a multi-level activity is international legal regulation.
+One of the possible approaches to solving the problem of coordinating environmental activities as a multi-level activity is international cooperation, in which environmental activities are institutionalised and become the subject of international legal regulation.